 - 1 pinch sea salt

-Mix the espresso and the Monin Vanilla Syrup together in the serving cup.
+Mix the espresso and the vanilla syrup together in the serving cup.
 To cool it off quickly, set the cup inside a bowl of cool water.
 If you have time, set the cup in the refrigerator and chill.
 The recipe will work as long as the espresso is not too hot.

-When you are ready to serve, top the espresso with 2 scoops of Mövenpick Caramelita Ice Cream.
+When you are ready to serve, top the espresso with 2 scoops of caramel ice cream.
 Gently pour in the sparkling water.
 Top with a pinch of sea salt.
 Serve immediately.